ltbringer/labyrinth/Readme.md

 - [ ] Metrics
   - [ ] Use a popular open source data-set for publishing results.

-## docs/
+## Read only?
-A themed notebook is saved in `./docs` for faster access.
+A themed notebook is available [here](https://ltbringer.github.io/labyrinth/) for faster access.
 Prepared by:
 ```
 jupyter nbconvert --to html am_training.ipynb --output index.html
 ```